 Sisters at Law organises awareness projects to increase legal literacy in Sri Lanka.
 As part of this, we try to accommodate our activities to various types of audiences: young and old, women and men, with high and low levels of education.
-Hence, our campaign work runs both online and offline.
-We can be found on social media and Marini De Livera also regularly appears on TV and participates in webinars.
+Hence, our campaigns runs both online and offline.
+We can be found on social media, including our YouTube channel discussing legal topics.
+Marini De Livera also regularly appears on TV and participates in webinars.

 Creativity and fun is at the heart of our campaign activities.
 That’s why Sisters at Law brought a travelling street theatre project to life.
 We also have a mascot: Bindoo Bird.
 It teaches children and adults about their human rights and duties in an accessible and fun way.

 Our organisation provides female lawyers and law students with study materials and offers professional networking opportunities.
 For example, we are establishing a fully equipped resource centre.
 This centre will offer access to up-to-date books, legislation and case studies.
 Moreover, it is our goal to establish a pool of female mentors who can accompany law students and attorneys in the early stages of their careers.

 In addition to that we organise CPD courses.
 These courses are aimed at pro bono lawyers and other legal aid providers who want to improve their practice in relation to women’s and children’s rights.